Plaza Dorrego

 Plaza Dorrego Sunday Market / Feria de San Telmo

 The market started in 1970, and it is still going strong with more than 270 stands offering antiques, phonographs, period clothes, jewelery, old books, crafts items and other knickknacks.
-It is open on Sundays from 10:00 am to 5:00 pm.
+It is open on Sundays from around 10:00 am to 6:00 pm.
 While this fair is going on, Argentine tango and folklore singers and dancers, and other performers, put on outdoor shows throughout the day.

 Antiques Fair

 Initially the outdoor market was antiques only.
-These days, to cater for visitors, all kinds of other knickknacks and local crafts are available in addition to the more expensive antiques.
+These days, to cater for visitors, all kinds of other knick knacks and local crafts are available in addition to the more expensive antiques.
 But despite this small change in the outdoor market away from tradition, this area of San Telmo still remains very much the antiques quarter of Buenos Aires.

 San Telmo Indoor Market

-…and maybe, like me, these will be the only real antiques you can afford to buy here!
-Although whether or not you do buy anything, you are still sure to have a great time in and around Plaza Dorrego on a Sunday – a true ‘Buenos Aires experience’.
+Whether or not you do buy anything, you are still sure to have a great time in and around Plaza Dorrego on a Sunday – a true Buenos Aires experience.

-I bought a couple of things in Dorrego,including a soda siphon!just like your photo..
+1. I bought a couple of things in Dorrego,including a soda siphon!just like your photo..

 can you tell me where in Buenos Aires is the best place to buy fashionable cheap clothes??